enthusiasticgeek/Foucault_KnifeEdge_Mirror/README.md

 **Note:** One may try to vary the --brightnessTolerance value between 10 and 100 for the best results depending on the quality of the image.

+**Note:** Set --displayWindowPeriod 0 if one doesn't want to automatically exit the program after 10 seconds.

 **Credits:**

 1. Guy Brandenburg, President, National Capital Astronomers (NCA) Amateur Telescope Making (ATM) workshop <http://www.capitalastronomers.org/>.